learn-co-curriculum/dsc-importing-data-using-pandas-lab/README.md

 ## Objectives
 You will be able to:

 - Use pandas to import data from a CSV and and an Excel spreadsheet
-- Use pandas to export a DataFrame to a file

 ##  Loading Files with Summary or Meta Data